zjunlp/DeepKE/example/llm/InstructKGC/README.md

 ### LoRA Fine-tuning with LLaMA

-You can use the LoRA method to fine tune the model by setting your own parameters using the following command:
+You can use the LoRA method to fine-tune the model by setting your own parameters using the following command:

 ```bash
 CUDA_VISIBLE_DEVICES="0" python finetune.py \